-AAAHC, or the Accreditation Association for Ambulatory Health Care, Inc., is a private, non-profit organization formed in 1979 to assist ambulatory health care organizations in improving the quality of care provided to patients.
+The Accreditation Association for Ambulatory Health Care, Inc. (AAAHC) is a private, non-profit organization formed in 1979 to assist ambulatory health care organizations in improving the quality of care provided to patients.
 We do this by establishing, reviewing, and revising Standards, measuring performance, and providing consultation and education.

 What is accreditation?

-Accreditation is an external, independent review of a health care delivery organization against nationally-accepted standards and its own policies, procedures, processes and outcomes.
+Accreditation is an external, independent review of a health care delivery organization against nationally recognized standards and its own policies, procedures, processes, and outcomes.
 In other words: Is the organization delivering safe, high-quality patient care in the way that it says it will?

 Below are some examples of what AAAHC looks for when surveying an organization.

 Note: Organizations considering accreditation should obtain a copy of the appropriate Accreditation Handbook for a comprehensive list of Standards.